 - 2. Meanwhile, in a Dutch oven, saute onion in remaining oil until tender.
 Add tomatoes, water, salt and, if desired, pepper flakes.
 Bring to a boil.
 Reduce heat; cover and simmer 30 minutes or until flavors are blended.
 Cool slightly.

 - 3. In a blender, process soup in batches until smooth.
 Return to pan.
 Stir in cream and heat through.
+Sprinkle with basil if desired.
 Yield: 6 servings.

 1 cup: 276 calories, 22g fat (6g saturated fat), 27mg cholesterol, 421mg sodium, 19g carbohydrate (11g sugars, 5g fiber), 4g protein.

 "My Mom was looking for a Tomato soup recipe to use up tomatoes from Dad's garden.
 She's not a big foodie like myself so she asked me.
 I thought this recipe sounded good and more importantly to my Mom (easy).
 I suggested she use stock instead of water, which I always tend to do as another layer of flavor.
 She also has an immersion blender (for her Starbucks, not for cooking), ??
 I told her that would be easier than transferring to a blender.
 Both her and my Dad raved about it!
 She was thinking of shipping it from NY to me here in FL to try.
 I told her it would be easier if I just make it myself, which I intend to do in the very near future!"